Guyer volleyball coach Heather Van Noy resigns, takes assistant principal job at Argyle Middle

 But on Wednesday, Van Noy confirmed she was resigning her post at Guyer to become an assistant principal at Argyle Middle School.

-Argyle ISD approved Van Noy's hire at a board meeting on Tuesday night.
-Van Noy's first day at Argyle Middle is Jan.
+Argyle ISD approved Van Noy’s hire during a board meeting on Tuesday night.
+Van Noy’s first day at Argyle Middle is Jan.
 25.

 “It’s been incredible,” Van Noy said of her time at Guyer.
 “I’m so grateful for everything.
 This school and district have provided opportunities for me here, and the kids, admin and staff have been so incredible.
 It’s very bittersweet.
 I’m very excited to get started at Argyle, and I’m really excited to work with that admin team, the teachers and staff there.